ktaylor63/southeast/site/content/news/using-sound-science-the-service-addresses-urgent-habitat-needs-for-birds-and-other-wildlife-along-the-gulf-coast.md

 ---
-title: 'Using Sound Science, the Service Addresses Urgent Habitat Needs for Birds and Other Wildlife Along the Gulf Coast'
+title: 'Using sound science, the service addresses urgent habitat needs for birds and other wildlife along the Gulf coast'
 date: '2010-07-08'
 hero:
     name: brown-pelican-near-shore-after-dwh-oil-spill.jpg